jessicaleave/ask-my-resume/README.md

 # ask-my-resume
-An interactive resume Q&A app powered by LLMs(Streamlit + Hugging Face + RAG)
+An interactive resume Q&A app powered by LLMs

 Built with **Streamlit**, **LangChain**, and **Hugging Face**.
 It uses a lightweight **RAG** pipeline to answer questions about my background, skills, and projects.